July 25, 2023

 13. Wolcott Ring

-Rubies were popular accent stones in the Edwardian era.
-The Wolcott Ring also features these colorful gems with a double-halo design.
-At the center of its elongated frame you’ll find three old European-cut diamonds in a north-south orientation.
-Natural calibre-cut rubies border their bezels.
-Another layer of halo surrounds these rubies with half-bezel-set old European-cut diamonds.
-The center diamond weighs 0.15 carats and is of I color and SI2 clarity.
+The Wolcott Ring features these colorful gems as the inner halo of a double-halo design, allowing the beautiful color to pop rather well.
+At the center of its elongated frame, you’ll find three old European-cut diamonds set in a north-south orientation.
+The natural calibre-cut rubies border their bezels, while another halo surrounds these rubies with additional old European-cut diamonds set in half bezels.

 18. Russellville Ring

-The Russellville Ring from c.
-1915 is a valuable example of flower-shaped Edwardian clusters.
-Its central diamond is an exquisite VS1 clarity stone in an old European cut.
-The diamond weighs 1.32 carats and is haloed by old mine-cut prong-set diamonds.
-This platinum ring keeps its shoulders and shank simple.
-Its band is also minimalistic but delicate.
+Handcrafted in platinum circa 1915, the Russellville Ring is an excellent example of flower-shaped Edwardian clusters.
+The central diamond is an exquisite old European-cut diamond with VS1 clarity and I color.
+The diamond weighs 1.32 carats and is surrounded by a 2.52-carat cluster of old mine-cut prong-set diamonds.
+This platinum ring keeps its shoulders and shank unadorned and delicate.

 20. Wentworth Ring